 Use at Your Own Risk 

 saddle at 4645' and continue about 1/2 mile before reaching

-a shallow saddle 1/4 mile west of the
+a shallow saddle 1/4 mile east of the former

 - Go up the use trail that